bbgit/bbgit.github.io/README.md

-### Conditions as of May 2, 2025 at 1:42:49 PM CDT
+### Conditions as of May 2, 2025 at 1:48:09 PM CDT

 Temperature: 85.60 &deg;F

 Feels like: 85.60 &deg;F

-Humidity: 53%
+Humidity: 62%

-Wind Direction: E
+Wind Direction: NW

-Windspeed: 0.0 mph
+Windspeed: 0.4 mph

-Wind Gust: 0.0 mph
+Wind Gust: 0.7 mph

 ---